Past: Our Roots

 Today, the Japanese Friendship Garden is visited annually by close to 100,000 people from all over the United States and around the world.
-In the sixty years since the original Japanese tea house was demolished, the Japanese Friendship Garden has benefitted from the leadership and financial gifts of countless numbers of people in San Diego, in Japan, and from throughout the world.
+In the sixty years since the original Japanese tea house was demolished, the Japanese Friendship Garden has benefited from the leadership and financial gifts of countless numbers of people in San Diego, in Japan, and from throughout the world.
 It is our responsibility to build on this legacy, and to continue to promote friendship between diverse cultures.